Lord Commander of the Kingsguard

 A Feast for Crows (mentioned)

-Ser Ryam Redwyne was a knight of House Redwyne.
-He was Lord Commander of the Kingsguard under Jaehaerys I Targaryen and Viserys I Targaryen.
-He also served briefly as Hand of the King for a year under King Jaehaerys I.
+Ser Ryam Redwyne was a famed knight from House Redwyne who served as Lord Commander of the Kingsguard under Jaehaerys I Targaryen and Viserys I Targaryen.
+He also briefly served as Hand of the King for Jaehaerys I.

-In the great tourney of King's Landing in 98 AC to celebrate the fiftieth year of King Jaehaerys reign, Ser Ryam and Ser Clement Crabb broke thirty lances against each other before King Jaehaerys proclaimed them co-champions, in what is often called the finest display of jousting in Westeros' history.
+Ryam was the victor of a tourney held in Jaehaerys's honor at Oldtown in 89 AC.
+In a tourney at King's Landing to celebrate the fiftieth year of Jaehaerys's reign in 98 AC, Ryam and Ser Clement Crabb broke thirty lances against each other before the king proclaimed them co-champions.
+It is often called the finest display of jousting in the history of Westeros.

-In 99 AC, Ser Ryam was named Hand of the King by Jaehaerys I, after the death of the previous Hand Septon Barth.
-Ryam was terrible in this office, and was replaced by the king's son and heir, Prince Baelon, less than a year after having been raised to the office.
+In 99 AC, Ryam, the Lord Commander, was named Hand of the King by Jaehaerys, after the death of the previous Hand, Septon Barth.
+Considered one of the worst Hands the Seven Kingdoms has seen, Ryam was replaced by the king's son and heir, Prince Baelon Targaryen, less than a year after having been raised to the office.

 A Storm of Swords